Lets talk about some, for instance that I like.

 This cooking pot is large, made of Iron with an Iron lid.

-If you want to cook a chuck beef roast for example, about 4 pounds.
+If you want to cook a chuck beef roast, for example, about 4 pounds.
 With a boneless chuck roast, cut 4 slices around it, insert a garlic clove in each slice.

 Place in the Dutch Oven along with the roast, add some water, some potatoes, small carrots, celery, a red onion, add the lid.
 Place on a burner on the stove, heat moderately.

 This should give a nice dinner, very flavorful.
-The Dutch Oven has been used for cooking for eons, and does a great job.
+The Dutch Oven has been used for cooking for eons and does a great job.

 Mushrooms are Great for Enhancing a Dinner

-At the Sizzler restaurant some sliced mushrooms can be added to Rice Pilaff in your dinner for only 2 dollars, they’re so good.
-The mushrooms maybe covered with garlic butter and salt and pepper.
+At the Sizzler restaurant, some sliced mushrooms can be added to Rice Pilaff in your dinner for only 2 dollars; they’re so good.
+The mushrooms may be covered with garlic butter and salt and pepper.

 Caution: Only eat mushrooms bought at the produce area of a grocery store.
-Picking wild mushrooms is a danger, as many people have died eating wild mushrooms they’ve picked, unmistakably that were poison ones.
+Picking wild mushrooms is a danger, as many people have died eating wild mushrooms they’ve picked, unmistakably that were poisonous ones.